Aaron-Bopp/TIM/10_Sources/Mental Health/videoAddictive Personality Dr.K interview.md

 ---
 created: 2021-06-07
-note-type:
-- content-note
+tags: node/source/notes
 creator: DrK
-content-type:
+type:
   - youtube
   - video
   - interview
 source: https://www.youtube.com/watch?v=FjrjZh1Nris
 ---

 - [[subconscious]] is the part of the you that is aware of yourself and is purely in the present